Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fully dynamic DFS

 The above lemma combined with Theorems \ref{main-result} and \ref{theorem:insertions-only} directly implies the following results for the fully dynamic DFS tree problem and the incremental DFS tree problem, respectively.

-(For the theorem below we use $f=m\log n$, $g=n\log^4 n$ and $h=0$.) \begin{theorem} There exists a fully dynamic algorithm for maintaining a DFS tree in an undirected graph that uses $O(m\log n)$ preprocessing time and can report a DFS tree after each update in the worst case $O(\sqrt{mn} \log^{2.5} n)$ time.
+(For the following theorem we use Theorem~\ref{main-result}, implying $f=m\log n$, $g=n\log^4 n$ and $h=0$.) \begin{theorem} There exists a fully dynamic algorithm for maintaining a DFS tree in an undirected graph that uses $O(m\log n)$ preprocessing time and can report a DFS tree after each update in the worst case $O(\sqrt{mn} \log^{2.5} n)$ time.
 An update in the graph can be insertion / deletion of an edge as well as a vertex. \end{theorem}